getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/stacktrace.md

 }
 ```

-A minimal native stacktrace with register values.
+A minimal native stack trace with register values.
 Note that the `package` event
 attribute must be `"native"` for these frames to be symbolicated.

 ```json